 UK SMIs are algorithms and procedures for clinical microbiology, developed through consultation.
 Patients and the public can comment on any open consultations.

-- syndromic algorithms, that are the overarching framework that connect other UK SMIs, and describe the investigations chosen at the pre-analytical (clinical syndrome) stage
+- syndromic algorithms, that are the overarching framework that relate to other UK SMIs, and describe the investigations chosen at the pre-analytical (clinical syndrome) stage

 - recommended investigations for microbiology

 - minimum testing algorithms for virology (analytical and post analytical)

-- quality guidance that describes laboratory methodologies to ensure quality, like assay validation, quality assurance and understanding uncertainty of measurement
+- quality guidance that describes laboratory methodologies to underpin quality, like assay validation, quality assurance and understanding uncertainty of measurement

 - newly issued and re-issued UK SMIs